Mehbooba Mufti

-Mufti was the first woman to hold the office of Chief Minister in the J&K. She formed a coalition government in Jammu and Kashmir jointly with the Bharatiya Janta Party (BJP).
+Mufti was the first woman to hold the office of chief minister in the Jammu and Kashmir.
+She formed a coalition government in Jammu and Kashmir jointly with the Bharatiya Janata Party (BJP).
 She resigned in June 2018 after the BJP withdrew from the coalition.

-Mufti was the president of the PDP and was a member of the Indian parliament, representing Anantnag in the 16th Lok Sabha; before she was sworn in as the Chief Minister of J&K. She also represented Anantnag in the 14th Lok Sabha (2004–09).
+Mufti was the president of the PDP and was a member of the Indian parliament, representing Anantnag in the 16th Lok Sabha before she was sworn in as the chief minister of the Jammu and Kashmir.
+She also represented Anantnag in the 14th Lok Sabha (2004–09) and has also been a Leader of Opposition in Jammu and Kashmir Legislative Assembly.

 Early life

 She is the daughter of Mufti Mohammad Sayeed and Gulshan Ara, born in 1959 in Akhran Nowpora, J&K, India.
 She graduated in English literature from Government College for Women in Jammu, and has a law degree from the University of Kashmir.
 Post 1989, she shifted to N. Delhi and joined the Bombay Mercantile Bank, after which she worked with East West Airlines, before moving back to J&K. Her ex-husband is a political analyst, an animal-rights activist, and was briefly with National Conference party.
 She has two daughters, Iltija and Irtiqa.